teensytheremin/theremin/index.md

-## Teensy 4.1 based Digital Theremin Project
+# Teensy 4.1 Digital Theremin

 This is an attempt to design good DIY digital [theremin](https://en.wikipedia.org/wiki/Theremin) based on microcontroller.